 For AL29-4C vent pipe applications, comply with any additional requirements in the vent system manufacturer's instructions.
-Provide a 3" PVC transition at the boiler vent and termination connections.
+Provide a 3" PVC transition at the boiler vent connection.
 Air pipe must be PVC or CPVC.
+Provide a 3" PVC transition at the boiler air connection if using 2" air pipe.
 Provide transition pieces to PVC at the vent and air pipe termination connections.